Use Windows PowerShell to administer SharePoint 2013

 For Windows Server 2008 R2:

-Click Start, click Microsoft SharePoint 2013 Products, and then click SharePoint 2013 Central Administration.
+Click Start, click Microsoft SharePoint 2013 Products, and then click SharePoint Management Shell.

 For Windows Server 2012:

-On the Start screen, click SharePoint 2013 Central Administration.
+On the Start screen, click SharePoint Management Shell.

-If SharePoint 2013 Central Administration is not on the Start screen:
+If SharePoint Management Shell is not on the Start screen:

-Right-click Computer, click All apps, and then click SharePoint 2013 Central Administration.
+Right-click Computer, click All apps, and then click SharePoint Management Shell.